Runaround (story): Plot summary

 In 2015, Powell, Donovan and Robot SPD-13, also known as "Speedy", are sent to Mercury to restart operations at a mining station which was abandoned ten years before.

-They discover that the photo-cell banks that provide life support to the base are short on selenium and will soon fail.
-The nearest selenium pool is seventeen miles away, and since Speedy can withstand Mercury’s high temperatures, Donovan sends him to get it.
-Powell and Donovan become worried when they realize that Speedy has not returned after five hours.
-They use a more primitive robot to find Speedy and try to analyze what happened to it.

-When they eventually find Speedy, they discover he is running in a huge circle around a selenium pool.
-Further, they notice that "Speedy’s gait [includes] a peculiar rolling stagger, a noticeable side-to-side lurch".
+They discover that their life support system is short on selenium and will soon fail.
+Donovan sends Speedy to a nearby selenium pool, but he does not return as expected.
+After scouting with a more primitive robot, they discover that Speedy is running in a huge circle around the selenium pool.
 When Speedy is asked to return with the selenium, he begins talking oddly, quoting Gilbert and Sullivan and showing symptoms that, if he were human, would be interpreted as drunkenness.

 Powell eventually realizes that the selenium source contains unforeseen danger to the robot.
-Under normal circumstances, Speedy would observe the Second Law, but because Speedy was so expensive to manufacture, and "not a thing to be lightly destroyed", the Third Law had been strengthened "so that his allergy to danger is unusually high".
+Under normal circumstances, Speedy would observe the Second Law, but because Speedy was so expensive to manufacture, the Third Law had been strengthened.
 As the order to retrieve the selenium was casually worded with no particular emphasis, Speedy cannot decide whether to obey it, following the Second Law, or protect himself from danger, following the strengthened Third Law.
-He then oscillates between positions: farther from the selenium, in which the order outweighs the need for self-preservation, and nearer the selenium, in which the compulsion of the third law is bigger and pushes him back.
 The conflicting Laws cause what is basically a feedback loop which confuses him to oscillate around the point where the two compulsions are of equal strength, which makes Speedy appear inebriated.

 Under the Second Law Speedy should obey Powell's order to return to base, but that fails, as the conflicted positronic brain cannot accept new orders.
-An attempt to increase the compulsion of the Third Law fails.
+An attempt to increase the compulsion of the Third Law also fails.
 They place oxalic acid, which can destroy Speedy, in his path, but it merely causes Speedy to change his route until he finds a new equilibrium between the avoid-danger law and the follow-order law.

 The only thing that trumps both the Second Law and Third Law is the First Law of Robotics which states that "a robot may not... allow a human being to come to harm."
 Therefore, Powell decides to risk his life by going out in the heat, hoping that the First Law will force Speedy to overcome his cognitive dissonance to save Powell's life.
 The plan works, and the team is able to repair the photocell banks.